sevoigt/pymbs/README.md

 ### Installation on Windows

-Simply execute the installer
+Simply execute the installer (outdated)

-Todo: installer is only available via Bitbucket, see legacy repo below.
+Note: installer is only available via Bitbucket, see legacy repo below.

 ### Installation on Linux